Market

 We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.

-From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the standalone Ind AS financial statements for the financial year ended March 31, 2024 and are therefore the key audit matters.
+From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the standalone financial statements for the financial year ended March 31, 2025 and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Other Matter

-the accompanying standalone Ind AS financial statements of the Company whose financial statements and other financial information reflect total assets of ' 275.22 crores as at March 31, 2024 and the total revenues of ' 342.27 crores and net cash inflows of ' 83.84 crores for the year ended on that date.
-These financial statements/information of these branches and joint operations have been audited by the branch auditors and other auditors respectively, whose reports have been furnished to us, and our opinion in so far as it relates to the amounts and disclosures included in respect of branches and joint operations, is based solely on the report of such branch auditors and other auditors respectively.
+We did not audit the financial statements and other financial information, in respect of 3 branches and 10 joint operations included in the accompanying standalone financial statements of the Company, whose financial statements and other financial statements reflect include total assets of ' 126.23 crores as at March 31, 2025, and total revenues of ' 211.68 crores and net cash outflows of ' 85.75 crores for the year ended on that date.
+These financial statements and other financial information of these branches and joint operations have been audited by the branch auditors and other auditors respectively, whose reports

 Of these, 1 branch is located outside India whose financial statements and other financial information have been prepared in accordance with accounting principles generally accepted in their respective country and which has been audited by branch auditors under generally accepted auditing standards applicable in their respective country.
 The Company's management has converted the financial statement of such branch located outside India from accounting principles generally accepted in their respective country to accounting principles generally accepted in India.
 We have audited these conversion adjustments made by the Company's management.
 Our opinion in so far as it relates to the balances and affairs of such branch located outside India is based on the report of branch auditors and the conversion adjustments prepared by the management of the Company and audited by us.